-In response to the Coronavirus pandemic, the City of Austin continues to work collaboratively with HACA and their associates providing emergency rental assistance to income eligible households impacted by COVID-19, internally referred to as: RENT (Relief of Emergency Needs for Tenants).
-In the first RENT iteration, RENT 1.0, the City provided \$1,259,656.00 in rental assistance to 1,680 families.
-After Congress passed the CARES (Coronavirus Aid Relief Economic Security) Act, additional funding was provided implementing RENT 2.0/2.5.
-CARES-CV combined with General Funds from the City and funding from CDBG-CV programming, allowed the City to continue their efforts in response to the effects the pandemic imposed on low-income families.
+In response to the Coronavirus pandemic, the City of Austin continued to work collaboratively with HACA to provide emergency rental assistance to income eligible households impacted by COVID-19, internally referred to as: RENT (Relief of Emergency Needs for Tenants).
+In the first RENT iteration, RENT 1.0, the City provided \$1,259,656.00 in rental assistance to 1,680 households.
+After Congress passed the CARES (Coronavirus Aid Relief Economic Security) Act, additional funding was provided to implement RENT 2.0/2.5.
+CARES-CV funding combined with General Funds allowed the City to continue supporting low-income households impacted by the pandemic.
 RENT 2.0/2.5 provided approximately \$15.5 million in rental assistance to over 4,800 families.